ecilasun/tinysys/README.md

 ## APU
 Audio processing unit.
 Handles mixing the OPL2/RAW audio outputs, and also manages 44/22/11KHz stereo playback and buffer handling of RAW audio.

-## RPU
-Raster processing unit.
-Used to rasterize primitives directly to memory.
-Rasterized output is in a tiled format which requires decoding to use.

 ## DMA
 Direct memory access unit.
 Used to copy blocks of memory within memory address space, and won't DMA between or from other devices.